kevinwd2401/final-project/README.md

 ## Milestone 2: Implementation part 2 (due 11/24)

 - Progress:
-  - Volumetric fog with dissipation
   - Procedural NPC enemy types, with the type affecting appearances, weapons, and behaviors
   - Randomized spawning system
+  - Volumetric fog with dissipation
+    - Top-down orthographic camera renders fog-interacting objects to a collision render texture
+    - Additive blend shader blends it with the current frame's fog RT
+    - Render texture is dampened every frame to simulate the fog filling the space back up, read by the fog raymarcher for density attenuation
   - Gameplay tweaks

 - Screenshots: